horia141/jupiter/docs/tutorial.md

+# Tutorial

-# Installation
+## Installation

 Finally, follow the [installation instructions](https://github.com/horia141/jupiter/blob/master/docs/install.md) to get the Jupiter scripts locally.
 I'll assume you did the Docker installation presented there.

-# Prerequisites
+## Prerequisites

 To startup, you'll need a Notion account.
 It's free to setup, but you'll eventually need to sign up for the paid version if you want to use it properly.
 The first four months are free however, so you'll get a good feel for wether